coliasgroup/microkit_sdf_gen/README.md

 capability distribution and access policy of a system.
 But the negative of this is that it does not scale well, even small changes to a large SDF file are difficult to make and ensure are correct.

-## Solution(s)
+### Solution(s)

 * Allow for users to easily auto-generate SDF programmatically using a tool called `sdfgen`.
 * Create a graphical user-interface to visually display and produce/maintain the design of a Microkit system.
   This graphical user-interface will sort of act as a 'frontend' for the `sdfgen` tool.

-Both of these solutions are very much in a work-in-progress state.
+The `sdfgen` tooling is available and being used by sDDF and LionsOS, although still experimental.
+The GUI for the tooling is still very much a work-in-progress.

 ## Developing